charliecalvert/JsObjects/JavaScript/Design/AngularCalculator/README.md

 ###Add the boilerplate

-In Test01.js, add the following boilerplate code that initializes Jasmine and that rarely changes:
+In a separate file, called JasmineStart.js, add the following boilerplate code that initializes Jasmine and that rarely changes:

 ```